Skip to main content

 Workers' compensation, law enforcement officer or firefighter, killed in line of duty, surviving spouse to keep benefits after remarriage, dependent child benefits extended until age of majoirity, Secs.
 25-5-60, 25-5-66, 25-5-68, 25-5-69 am'd.

-Under existing law, the benefits payable to a surviving dependent child of a law enforcement officer or firefighter killed in the line of duty cease upon his or her reaching the age of majority or upon the expiration of 500 weeks, whichever is earlier.
+• Amends 25-5-68 to require that a surviving dependent child who is the child of a law enforcement officer or firefighter killed in the line of duty continues to receive benefits until the child reaches the age of majority.

 Subjects